Russian Social Democratic Labour Party: Internal divisions

 In 1903, the 2nd Party Congress met in exile in Brussels to attempt to create a united force.
 However, after unprecedented attention from the Belgian authorities the Congress moved to London, meeting on 11 August in Charlotte Street.
 At the Congress, the party split into two irreconcilable factions on 17 November: the Bolsheviks (derived from bolshinstvo—Russian for "majority"), headed by Lenin; and the Mensheviks (from menshinstvo—Russian for "minority"), headed by Julius Martov.
 Confusingly, the Mensheviks were actually the larger faction, but the names Menshevik and Bolshevik were taken from a vote held at the 1903 Party Congress for the editorial board of the party newspaper, Iskra (Spark), with the Bolsheviks being the majority and the Mensheviks being the minority.
 These were the names used by the factions for the rest of the party Congress and these are the names retained after the split at the 1903 Congress.
 Lenin's faction later ended up in the minority and remained smaller than the Mensheviks until the Russian Revolution.

 A central issue at the Congress was the question of the definition of party membership.
 Martov proposed that a member of the Russian Social Democratic Labour Party was "one who accepts its program and supports it both materially and by regular cooperation under the leadership of one of its organizations."
-On the other hand, Lenin proposed a more strict definition that a member of the Russian Social-Democratic Labour Party was "one who recognizes the Party's program and supports it by material means and by personal participation in one of the Party's organizations".
+On the other hand, Lenin proposed a stricter definition that a member of the Russian Social-Democratic Labour Party was "one who recognizes the Party's program and supports it by material means and by personal participation in one of the Party's organizations".
 Martov's big tent definition of party membership initially won the vote 28–23.
 However, his majority was short-lived, given the exit from the party, for separate reasons, of its Bundist and Economist members who had supported his definition.
 That left in the majority those in favour of Lenin's definition of party members as, in effect, professional revolutionaries- centrally directed, tightly disciplined, and therefore capable of operating effectively in the tsarist police state.
 From this was derived the faction names: "Majority" ("Bolshevik") and "Minority" ("Menshevik").